Alvaro-78/backend-sql/README.md

     get, and delete this data if you want.

-    Finally, you can make a dental appointment and generate a user login.
+    Finally, you can make a dental appointment, generate a user login and a logout.

     NOTE: If you want to play with our database,